Popular Types of Black Flowers and Black Plants to Grow at Home

 Why Are Black Plants Black?

-Certain plants produce greater amounts of maroon, purple, or brown pigments than other plants.
+Certain plants produce more significant amounts of maroon, purple, or brown pigments than other plants.
 The intense saturation of these colors makes plants appear black.

 What Do Black Flowers Symbolize?